Powerlearnproject/se-assignment-5-Gathu88/README.md

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.
+    - -Git bash is an application that provides Git command line experience on the Operating System.
+It is a command-line shell for enabling git with the command line in the system.
+VSCode is a Text editor that provides support for development operations and version control systems.
+It provides tools for a user to build hassle-free codes.
+One should have an adequate understanding of these as they serve as prerequisites.
+    - Initializing a respiratory , Making commits, and pushing changes to GitHub -To push your local changes to the remote repository, in the repository bar, click Push origin.
+        - If there are commits on the remote branch that you don't have on your local branch, GitHub Desktop prompts you to fetch new commits from the remote.
+In the "New Commits on
+        Remote" window, click Fetch.
+        - Optionally, click Preview Pull Request to open a preview dialog where you can review your changes and begin to create a pull request.
+For more information, see "Creating an issue or pull request from GitHub Desktop."

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.